HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * expand this into a collaborative project.
 * Discuss various Use Cases.
 Eventually these should be posted to LinkedIn.
 * GPS = latitude + Longitude, as opposed to (proprietary, per CPC) Postal Code.
-* This should likely link to DgH to start and then DocsH
 * Can JW help with this technology?
 * Consider the need to create contexts for specific Audiences.
 * Consider using the WayBack machine to access (lost) content (that I still consider "definitive").